LatentOctopus/LatentOctopus.github.io/_posts/spirits/behemoth/2023-10-06-behemoth-opening1.md

 G2 bottom to 3 CP.

-Play 2 or 3 (if you have not found a card with {{f}}, you won't have 3 cards to play, but it's still worth getting to 3 CP to play 3 cards next turn.
+Play 2 or 3 (if you have not found a card with {{f}}, you won't have 3 cards to play, but it's still worth getting to 3 CP to play 3 cards next turn).

 #### Turn 5